-6 Venturers and the 3 Leaders from Cheltenham joined the Woodcraft Folk camp for Venturers over the weekend of 22/23 Sept 2018 at Biblins near Symonds Yat.
+6 Venturers and the 3 Leaders from Cheltenham joined the Woodcraft Folk camp for Venturers over a weekend at Biblins near Symonds Yat.
 Despite the weather being rather rainy and cool, they had a great time joining in the activities provided and making new friends with Venturers from Cardiff, Bristol and Sheffield.
 The activities included climbing, and an orienteering challenge.
 A roaring campfire kept us warm on Saturday evening: the cocoa and singing of our favourite songs made it a real Woodcraft event.

 At the end of May we took a group of over 30 children aged from 5-15, including visitors from Cardiff, to the Biblins campsite in the Wye Valley.
 The group worked together to put up the camp, and to take it down at the end!
 In between we sang around the camp fire, learnt to whittle, played games and designed games for other groups to play, canoed down the Wye, and went for a walk up the steep hillside to the close-by “Near Hearkening Rock”, where we played capture the flag.